 To train one’s ire on “the Establishment” is to embrace, implicitly, a baby-simple analysis of how power works in the public sphere, one that makes it hard to have a serious discussion about what it would take to transform American society.”

 Thus, when individuals venture to identify the Establishment, Professor Kazin tell us it is but a mirage.
-Here are some examples he points to of mistaking something for the Establishment:
+Here are some excerpts from his article:

 - In 1964, Phyllis Schlafly’s book-length attack on the “kingmakers” of the “Eastern Establishment” of the Republican Party sold over 3 million copies and helped win the GOP nomination for Barry Goldwater.